These pin’s were made for walking.

 One for the book I guess.

-Moment’s later two burly Russian fellas and a tiny producer girl walk in, draped in hospital protectors.
-Apparently this is for Russia’s major news station ‘Russia One’ (I keep thinking of the ONE SHOW theme), I believe that they were looking for a positive piece on Dr Fedorenko, his work and international recognition.
-At least that reflected on the questions they asked me.
-Why Dr Fedorenko and Russia etc…
+Moments later, two burly Russian fellas and a tiny producer girl walk in, draped in hospital protectors.
+Apparently, this is for Russia’s major news station Russia One.
+(I keep thinking of The One Show theme.)
+I believe they were after a positive piece on Dr. Fedorenko, his work, and the international recognition it’s been getting.
+At least that’s what their questions seemed to be about.
+“Why Dr. Fedorenko?
+Why Russia?” and so on…

-Thursday – Day +02 [Isolation Time]
+Thursday – Day +02 – Full Isolation Time

-Then Doctor Fedorenko comes in ‘Good news!!’.
-He tells me of how those Leukocyte numbers have dropped low enough to go into full isolation mode.
-I suppose being told that I’m about to be locked in a room without any real comforts, shouldn’t bring any joy (much like a reality TV show), but this one does.
-A good bit of R&R, letting my body have some good rest for once.
-I might even get to watch or play with some of the gadgets I brought too. …I’ve been here two weeks, they’ve barely moved from my bags.
+Now, being told you’re about to be locked in a room without any real comforts shouldn’t bring much joy – it’s a bit reality TV show-esque – but this one did.
+A proper chance to rest, to let my body properly recover.
+I might even get round to using some of the gadgets I brought with me… they’ve barely left the bag.
 Still not sure how I’ve made myself so busy?

 alcohol_wash